criticalsession/4scraper/README.md

 Options:
-  -h, --help         Show this help message and exit -s, --silent       Run in silent mode (no output), requires URL -v, --version      Show version number and exit
+  -h, --help         Show this help message and exit -o, --output       Specify output directory for downloaded files -s, --silent       Run in silent mode (no output), requires URL -v, --version      Show version number and exit

 Arguments:
   URL                Full 4chan thread URL to scrape
 ```

-In short:
-- `4scraper.exe` will execute as normal; it will prompt you for a `thread URL` and display verbose progress information
-- `4scraper.exe https://boards.4chan.org/g/thread/76759434` will execute normally (verbose) but won't ask you for a `thread URL`
-- `4scraper.exe --silent https://boards.4chan.org/g/thread/76759434` will execute using the `thread URL` provided and won't display verbose output, progress, etc.
+#### Additional Notes

-**NOTE:** If no `URL` is provided, the `--silent` flag will be ignored and **4scraper** will ask you to enter a thread URL as if you executed without flags.
+- If no `URL` is provided, the `--silent` flag will be ignored and **4scraper** will ask you to enter a thread URL as if you executed without flags
+- If an `output` directory is specified, it will override the `downloads/board/threadid` directory structure and the `BoardDir` `ThreadDir` options set in config will be ignored

-### 2.2 Configuration [v1.2]
+### 2.2 Configuration

 As of v1.2 you can add a configuration file to setup basic settings.
 This is entirely optional and the software will run even if there's no config file set.
 If you'd like to create and setup a config file read on.